 - Graduate School E-mail Address: firstname.lastname@example.org

-- Please note that GRE scores will not be required of applicants for Fall 2021 admission consideration due to the COVID-19 pandemic.
+- Optional: GRE scores will not be required of applicants for Fall 2023 admission.

-- Faculty meet shortly after the December 1st deadline to review applications and identify candidates for admission.
+- Faculty meet shortly after the application deadline to review applications and identify candidates for admission.

 - Screening is based on compatibility of program training goals and applicant professional goals, academic achievement, and work experience.
 Quality of references and standardized test scores are also important.
 Applicants who are successful in being offered admission to the program: